mishalshanavas/notes-bot/README.md

 3. **Execution:** Upon executing the script, the bot verifies the presence of existing authentication cookies 🍪.
 If absent, it creates cookies through the login procedure.

-4. **Notification Dispatch:** The bot operates within an infinite loop ♾️, continuously monitoring the current time.
+4. **Note Dispatch:** The bot operates within an infinite loop ♾️, continuously monitoring the current time.
 It sends notifications featuring updated content based on the current time and the defined interval.

 5. **User Engagement:** Followers receive captivating messages that showcase the current time with clock emojis 🕓🕘 and incorporate interactive questions ❓.
 This fosters user engagement and interactions with the account.